FindZebra/fz-openqa/README.md

 # todo: update this section

 All modules should inherit from `PLModule`, which in turn inherits from `pl.LightningModule`.
-Each PLModule features one `Evaluator` which role is to compute the loss and the metrics. metrics are computed using `torchmetrics` (see the section `Data flow for multiple GPUs` for more details).
+Each PLModule features one `Model` which role is to compute the loss and the metrics. metrics are computed using `torchmetrics` (see the section `Data flow for multiple GPUs` for more details).

 <details>